Ouranosinc/Magpie/docs/glossary.rst

         Set of :term:`User` and :term:`Group` scopes, provided session :term:`Authentication` elements, that either grants or denies access to the applicable :term:`User` to the targeted HTTP request.

+    Allowed Permission
+        Set of applicable :term:`Permission` values onto an element.
+See :ref:`Allowed Permissions` section.

+    Applied Permission
+        An active :term:`Permission` for a given :term:`User` or :term:`Group` depending on context.
+        See also :ref:`Applied Permissions` details.

     Authentication
         Process of identifying one-self using credentials in order to login into `Magpie`, or retrieving connected session :term:`User` during an HTTP request using supported methods.